 Many facilities provide both independent and assisted living.
 Independent living permits the individual to live in a residential facility, but to have a reasonably high level of control of his or her life.
 With independent living, the person will live in his or her own apartment or small residence and frequently retains a vehicle and the ability to drive.
-Independent living often offers a meals plan so that the resident can choose to eat in a common dining area.
+Independent living often offers a meals plan so that the resident can choose to enjoy meals and community in a common dining area.

 Assisted living occurs in a more structured residence with a higher level of staff services.
-The assisted living facility will involve staff who regularly assist residents with the activities of daily living.
+The assisted living facility will involve staff who may assist residents with the activities of daily living.

 Long-term care includes several levels of care.
 The two most common levels are skilled nursing and intermediate care.
-Skilled nursing will provide around-the-clock care from a licensed practical nurse or registered nurse.
+Skilled nursing provides around-the-clock care from a licensed practical nurse or registered nurse.
 The cost of skilled nursing care may be $90,000 to $110,000 per year.

 It is extremely important with long-term care to examine the facility.
 Is the facility owned and managed by a for-profit or a nonprofit?
 What is the affiliation of the organization?